-A Motion-Path FB adds a Motion-Point to a sketch-path.
+A Motion-Path FB adds (one ore more) Motion-Points to a sketch-path.

 The Data-Type at the input to the Motion-Path FB is important.
 When the Data-Type at the input to the Motion-Path FB are: